UniversalDependencies/UD_Nheengatu-CompLin/README.md

 # Acknowledgments

-We thank Eduardo de Almeida Navarro (University of São Paulo) for kindly allowing us to use examples and texts from his coursebook (Navarro 2016) in this project.
-Besides, the glossary of this coursebook was the first basis for the morphological analyzer.
+We thank Eduardo de Almeida Navarro (University of São Paulo) for kindly allowing us to use examples and texts from his coursebook (Navarro 2016), whose glossary was the first basis for the morphological analyzer we implemented to annotate the UD_Nheengatu-CompLin treebank.

 We owe much to Avila (2021)'s dictionary, from which numerous treebank sentences stem.
 This dictionary also provided invaluable lexical, grammatical, and semantic information for the further development of the morphological analyzer and related treebank annotation tools.
 We are much obliged to its author, Marcel Twardowsky Avila, for making the XML version of the dictionary available to us and clarifying many questions about the dictionary entries.

-We gratefully acknowledge the support of the São Paulo State Research Support Foundation (FAPESP) through the [DACILAT](https://bv.fapesp.br/57063) project under Process No. 22/09158-5, as well as the Foundation for the Support and Development of Research in the State of Ceará (FUNCAP) for providing scholarships to annotators.
+We gratefully acknowledge the scholarships provided to annotators by both the São Paulo State Research Support Foundation (FAPESP) through the [DACILAT](https://bv.fapesp.br/57063) project under Process No. 22/09158-5 and the Foundation for the Support and Development of Research in the State of Ceará (FUNCAP).

+We are indebted to Gabriela Lourenço Fernandes and Susan Gabriela Huallpa Huanacuni, internees of the [Biblioteca Brasiliana Guita e José Mindlin](https://www.bbm.usp.br/pt-br/) of the University of São Paulo (USP), as well as to its research specialist and curator João Marcos Cardoso, for transcriptions of stories from Amorim (1928) and Rodrigues (1890).

+Thanks are also due to the Federal University of Amazonas Press (*Editora da Universidade Federal do Amazonas* — UFAM), particularly to its director, Sérgio Freire, for granting permission to incorporate texts from Casasnovas (2006) into the treebank.

 ## License